 If you use a CMC to assist in the return of your client money, the CMC is likely to seek a fee which may reduce what you get back.

 If you are considering using a CMC to assist with the return of your client money, we suggest that before you decide to proceed with this route you first discuss this with the Special Administrators using the contact details provided on their website.
+The FSCS has also produced some points to consider before using a CMC.

 What should I do if I am contacted from someone claiming to be from AFX Markets or CG Recovery Limited?